mxagar/design_patterns_notes/DesignPatterns_01_SOLID.md

 # This is a COMBINATOR
 # We give a variable number of arguments, i.e., specifications: *args
+# With it, we can combine specifications with an and-relationship
+# between them.
+# To use it, we add the __and__ operator implementation to Specification,
+# which returns an AndSpecification!
+# We could do the same with __or__ and OrSpecification!
 class AndSpecification(Specification):
     def __init__(self, *args):
         self.args = args